Brushy Bill Roberts

-Brushy Bill Roberts (August 26, 1879 – December 27, 1950; claimed date of birth December 31, 1859) also known as William Henry Roberts, Ollie Partridge William Roberts, Ollie N. Roberts, or Ollie L. Roberts, was an American man who attracted attention in the late 1940s and the 1950s by claiming to be Western outlaw William H. Bonney, (who was killed by Pat Garrett in 1881).
-Roberts' claim was rejected by the governor of New Mexico, Thomas J. Mabry, in 1950.
+Oliver Pleasant Roberts, best known as Brushy Bill Roberts (August 26, 1879 – December 27, 1950; claimed date of birth December 31, 1859), and also known as Ollie Roberts, Ollie P. Roberts, Oliver P. Roberts, O.P.
+Roberts, or O. L. Roberts, was an American man who attracted attention in the late 1940s and the 1950s by claiming to be Billy the Kid, the Western outlaw killed by Pat Garrett in 1881.
+Roberts's claim was rejected by New Mexico Governor Thomas J. Mabry in 1950.
 Brushy Bill's story is promoted by the "Billy the Kid Museum" in his hometown of Hico in Hamilton County, Texas.
-His claim was explored in a 2011 episode of Brad Meltzer's Decoded and a segment by Robert Stack in 1989 on Unsolved Mysteries.

-Background
+Early life

+Oliver Pleasant Roberts, also known as "Brushy Bill" Roberts, was born August 26, 1879, in Bates, Sebastian County, Arkansas.
+His parents were Henry Oliver Roberts and Sara Elizabeth Ferguson Roberts.